jdhao/nvim-config/docs/README.md

 executable (`nvim` on Linux and Mac, `nvim.exe` on Windows) resides to the system `PATH`.

-Make sure that you can call `nvim` from the command line after all these setup.
+Make sure that you can call `nvim` from the command line after all these setups.

 # Setting up Nvim